 Please take a moment to meet Dean Dr. David Currie.

-Our Dean of the Doctor of Ministry Program and Ockenga Institute is a faculty member with rank appropriate to acquired training and experience.
+Our Dean of the Doctor of Ministry Program is a faculty member with a rank appropriate to acquired training and experience.
 It is expected that the Dean will offer courses in appropriate academic areas at the Master’s and/or D.Min. levels.

 The track mentor (under the administrative direction of the D.Min.
 Director) oversees and approves every aspect of the participant’s work in his/her program, including:

-The mentor is both professor and professional colleague who models the scholar-practitioner ideal of the program that he/she supervises.
-The mentor fosters not only individual learning, but also group collegiality and shared learning.
+The mentor is both professor and a professional colleague who models the scholar-practitioner ideal of the program that he/she supervises.
+The mentor fosters not only individual learning but also group collegiality and shared learning.

 The project mentor oversees and approves every aspect of the participant’s work in his/her project, including project design, implementation, and final written report.
 The project mentor is often the track mentor, but some situations require an alternate project mentor.

 At various points during the residencies, guest instructors will participate by supplementing the instruction of the residency courses as resources for valuable information.
 They are generally not involved in overseeing and evaluating the participant’s work in the program.

 The participant will select an on-site evaluator for each of the major projects, subject to the approval of the participant’s Mentor.
 The participant will choose on-site evaluators who can best assist in attaining the goals of particular projects.
 To qualify, a project evaluator must be involved in the participant’s church or ministry setting.
 Opportunity should be given for a variety of people from the congregation or locale of ministry to assist the participant in his/her work.
 The evaluator must also know the situation well and have an understanding of the church or group.

 The relationship between the on-site evaluator and the participant must be one that fosters mutual candor, evaluation, and support.
 The on-site evaluator will work with the participant in the following ways: